Velagapudi

 Velagapudi is a village in Guntur district of the Indian state of Andhra Pradesh.
-It was a village in Thullur mandal of Guntur district, prior to its denotification as Gram Panchayat.
+It was a village in Thullur Mandal of Guntur district before its denotification as Gram Panchayat.
 Velagapudi is also the home to the temporary Secretariat of Andhra Pradesh.

 History

 King Ganapati Deva of Kakatiya Dynasty, who ruled between 1199 AD and 1261 AD, had gifted the two villages of Velagapudi and Mandadam to Sivacharya, spiritual preceptor of Golaki Matham at Mandadam.